 There are lands in the Churchill Meadows Neighbourhood Character Area that are identified as a designated greenfield area pursuant to the Growth Plan for the Greater Golden Horseshoe.

-5.6.1 Character Area policies may specify alternative density requirements, provided the total designated greenfield area will achieve a minimum density of 50 residents and jobs combined per hectare, excluding permitted environmental take outs.
+5.6.1 Character Area policies may specify alternative density requirements, provided the total designated greenfield area in the Region will achieve a minimum density target of 50 residents and jobs combined per hectare, excluding environmental takeouts.